 Letting your garden go a little wild, perhaps in one corner, and avoiding the use of pesticide sprays will also be beneficial.

-For more information ENFO produced a leaflet about gardening for wildlife that would also benefit bats.
+For more information we have produced a leaflet about gardening for bats.